 The fact you’re old enough to remember the opening theme music from TJ Hooker doesn’t mean that your program should involve nothing more strenuous than shoulder rolls, toe raises, and a few deep breathing exercises.

-The basic rules for building muscle and losing fat at the age of 40 are much the same as they were at the age of 30 or even 20.
+The basic rules for getting back in shape after 40 are much the same as they were at the age of 30 or even 20.

 Although the number of times you’ve travelled around the sun will affect the speed at which you progress, people of different ages respond to training in much the same way.
 It’s mainly the size of your results and the speed at which you attain them that varies.